The VA has its fix for a home loan debacle, but many vets who got hurt won't get help

 But it appears that many who were harmed financially won't qualify to get this new help.

 What senior VA officials failed to say on their call with reporters is that the VA put veterans in that tough spot in the first place.
-In 2022, the VA abruptly ended part of its COVID mortgage forbearance program while tens of thousands of vets were still in the middle of it– trapping them with no affordable way to get current on their loans again.
+In 2022, the VA abruptly ended part of its COVID mortgage forbearance program while tens of thousands of vets were still in the middle of it — trapping them with no affordable way to get current on their loans.

 But not everybody who got hurt is going to qualify.
 Most vets who have already ended up in much more costly modified loans won't get the help.